Skip to main content

 Check Balance First: Before creating payout users, verify your business has sufficient payout_balance to avoid failed requests.

-Idempotency: This endpoint is idempotent for existing users - calling it multiple times with the same email will add the amount each time.
+Not idempotent: Calling this endpoint multiple times with the same email will add the amount each time.
 Ensure you don’t accidentally duplicate allocations.

 Error Handling: Always handle the insufficient balance error gracefully and inform users when funds are not available.

-Concurrent Requests: The endpoint uses atomic operations, so concurrent requests for the same user are safe.
+Concurrent Requests: Concurrent requests for the same user are safe.
 However, ensure your business balance can cover all concurrent allocations.

 Next Steps